daomapsieucap/fiber-admin/readme.txt

 = Why can't I save the settings for Customized WordPress Database Error page? =

 At the first time using this setting, Fiber Admin will ask you to save it to create the db-error.php file.
-When your site has some security plugins like iThemes Security or Wordfence Security..., these plugins will have an option to prevent file editor.
-All you need is disable this option temporarily and save the Fiber Admin Database Error first, then you can activate the option to disable File Editor in security plugins.
+When your site has some security plugins like Sucuri or Wordfence Security..., these plugins will have an option to prevent file editor.
+All you need is whitelist wp-content/db-error.php from plugin setting.

 == Installation ==